D. M. Aderibigbe

-Damilola Michael Aderibigbe (born 1989) is a Nigerian poet based in Hattiesburg, Mississippi.
-He is an assistant professor of creative writing in the Center for Writers at the University of Southern Mississippi.
+Damilola Michael Aderibigbe (born 1989) is a Nigerian poet based in Binghamton, New York.
+He is an assistant professor of poetry at Binghamton University (State University of New York).
 He is the author of the debut collection of poems, How the End First Showed, which won the Brittingham Prize in Poetry, among other honors.
 In 2024, Aderibigbe's poetry collection, 82nd Division, was selected for the National Poetry Series, one of the most prestigious poetry book awards in the United States.

 Early life and education

 Born in Lagos, Aderibigbe earned his bachelor's degree in history at the University of Lagos in 2014, after which he was admitted to the MFA program in creative writing at Boston University, where he received a Robert Pinsky Global Fellowship.
 Upon completing his masters studies in 2017, he proceeded to Florida State University where he earned his doctorate degree in 2022, majoring in English and Creative Writing, with a minor in Global Black Literature.